Eda-Emanet/Comprehensive-Customer-Value-and-Management-Use-Case/README.md

 -  Due to the possibility that the monetary variable is scaled, the success metric was chosen as the Adjusted R².
 -  Adjusted R² score was found to be 0.817.
 (RMSE 0.43)

-- All studies and class structure have been added to this repository and you can find the presentation in the CustomerValue file.

   # Docker

 - Pull it with **docker pull edaemanet/my-app**